erajasekar/cs-workshop/PITCHME.md

 +++
 ### Algorithms are everywhere

-Algorithms fly the airplanes, forecast weather.
-They run factories, tell us driving directions and so on.
+Algorithms fly the airplanes, forecast weather, play games, tell us driving directions and so on.

 *Scientists make theories, and engineers make devices.
 Computer scientists make algorithms that connects both theories and devices.*